 The combination of lemon, garlic, and mustard is excellent with chicken, but you can use this marinade for much more.
 Any hearty white fish would love it — think mahi mahi or swordfish — and don’t get me started with how fantastic shrimp would be.

 Vegetables like cauliflower and broccoli would be great, too.
-Try tossing broccoli in the marinade then grill it.
+Try tossing broccoli in the marinade, then grill it.
 Incredible!

-By reducing the mustard a little and increasing the olive oil, you would have a homemade dressing ready for salad or veggies — we really like the idea of tossing it with some roasted vegetables.
-Check out our recipe below for how to transform the marinade into a dressing.
+You can even turn this into a tangy salad dressing.
+By reducing the mustard a little and increasing the olive oil, you would have a homemade dressing ready for salad or veggies — we like the idea of tossing it with roasted vegetables.
+We include tips in the recipe below for transforming the marinade into a dressing.